Equity in St. Vrain Valley Schools

 Community Equity Partnerships

-St. Vrain Valley Schools as a robust professional development program that includes a strong focus on equity training and other opportunities for teachers and staff to engage in learning on topics that will support the advancement of all students.
-To continue advancing teacher and staff development on these important topics, the has developed an Equity Foundation Training, and has developed a framework around Courageous Conversations in partnership with our Community Equity Partners Focus Group.
-Additionally, we are planning for a Equity Summer Institute that will launch in 2021.
+St. Vrain Valley Schools has a robust professional development program that includes equity training and other opportunities for teachers and staff to engage in learning on topics that will support the advancement of all students.

 Advancing Excellence for Every Student